|

 (photo by Armas Hill)

-- Mottled Owl ______ (r/US)
+- Mexican Wood Owl ______ (r/US)

 Strix

-(or Cicabba) virgata
+(or Cicabba) squamulata

-through mush of South America.
+into northwestern South America.
 There is a road-killed specimen from near the

 Bentson-Rio Grande State Park, in southern Texas, from February 23, 1983.

-Belize, Brazil, Costa Rica, Ecuador, Guatemala, Mexico, Panama.
+Belize, Costa Rica, Ecuador, Guatemala, Mexico, and

 - Stygian Owl ______ (r/US)